kuldeeparora/angular/JS Design Pattern.markdown

 b.
 Usefulness- why is the pattern considered successful?<br>
 c.
 Applicability - is the design worthy of being a pattern because it has wider applicability?
 If so, this needs to be explained.When reviewing or defining a pattern, it is important to keep the above in mind.<br>

-<h3>Categories Of Design Pattern</h3>
+<h3>Categories(Kind) Of Design Pattern</h3>
+Creational Design Patterns :  Creational patterns provide instantiation mechanisms, making it easier to create objects in a way that suits the situation.<br>
-Creational Design Patterns :  Constructor, Factory, Abstract, Prototype, Singleton and Builder<br>
+Constructor, Factory, Abstract, Prototype, Singleton and Builder<br>

+Structural Design Patterns : Structural patterns generally deal with relationships between entities, making it easier for these entities to work together. <br>
-Structural Design Patterns : Decorator, Facade, Flyweight, Adapter and Proxy<br>
+Decorator, Facade, Flyweight, Adapter and Proxy<br>

+Behavioral Design Patterns : Behavioral patterns are used in communications between entities and make it easier and more flexible for these entities to communicate. <br>
-Behavioral Design Patterns : Iterator, Mediator, Observer and Visitor<br>
+Iterator, Mediator, Observer and Visitor<br>
-<<<<<<< HEAD

 <h3>Objects</h3>
 properties & method : hold complex data structure